Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

-Note that in all cases, simulations can be considered as converged well before reaching these simulation times and that they correspond to different convergence behavior as illustrated in Figures \ref{fig:sampl6-9-solv} and \ref{fig:sampl6-9-complex} that show the running estimates of the various free energy component as a function of the increasing total simulation time.
-Both electrostatic legs show a statistically distinguishable difference between the values at convergence that may be linked with the superior sampling power of the lambda-ABF approach as demonstrated above.
-Also, note that the variance of the estimates is comparable between the two methods except in the case of the van der Waals part of the solvation leg where it is drastically reduced for lambda-ABF.
+Note that although these two approaches yield the same final estimate, they exhibit different convergence behaviors.
+This is illustrated in Figure S3, which shows the running estimates of the various free energy components as a function of the increasing total simulation time.
+The estimates given by the two methods show comparable variance, except in the case of the van der Waals part of the solvation leg where it is drastically smaller for lambda-ABF.
 As will be shown for the more complex case of a protein-ligand system, this reduction in variance in the case of similar converged values is systematic and can also be related to the sampling power of the Multiple Walker lambda-ABF approach.
-Indeed, a reduced variance in combination with a comparable speed of convergence can be interpreted as an overall comparable sampling when one includes all the replicas (comparable average) but with a better sampling per replica (reduced variance).
-Let us also point out that an intrinsic appreciable feature of lambda-ABF is the ease of getting the running estimates of the free energies involved as they are regularly printed out by the Colvars library and the associated ease to monitor their convergence.
-This is not the case for the fixed lambda methods that require a post-processing stage that can be considered cumbersome and that may be prone to human error.
+Indeed, a reduced variance in combination with a comparable speed of convergence can be interpreted as an overall comparable sampling when all the replicas are included (comparable average) but with a better sampling per replica (reduced variance).
+Let us also point out that an intrinsic appreciable feature of lambda-ABF is the ease of getting the running estimates of the free energies involved as they are regularly printed out by the Colvars library and the associated ease of monitoring their convergence.
+This is not the case for the fixed-$\lambda$ methods that require a post-processing stage requiring access to the previously produced (potentially distributed) data, even if this additional step can be automated.